+Exam:

-2 x 75-minute written papers: a mix of multiple choice, short and extended answers.
+• 2 x 60-minute written papers: a mix of multiple choice, short and extended answers

 Paper 1: Physical factors affecting performance: 30% of total GCSE mark.

-Topics covered - Applied anatomy and physiology, movement analysis, physical training and use of data Paper 2: Socio-cultural issues and sports psychology: 30% of total GCSE mark.
-Topics covered - sports psychology, socio-cultural influences, health, fitness and well-being and use of data Non-exam assessment (40% of GCSE mark):
+Topics covered - Applied anatomy and physiology, movement analysis, and physical training.

+Paper 2: Socio-cultural issues and sports psychology: 30% of total GCSE mark.

+Topics covered - sports psychology, socio-cultural influences, health, fitness and well-being and use of data

+Non-exam assessment (40% of GCSE mark):

-Practical performance in physical activity and sport - 3 assessments (worth 30% of the overall mark): 1 Team, 1 Individual and 1 other, all as player/performer role - For each of their three activities, students will be assessed in core/advance skills and competitive situations - Sports such as Skiing, rock climbing and horse riding can be assessed as sports.
-This course is ideal if you are looking to work in a Sport setting either as a performer, in psychology, marketing or sports development roles.
-Examination board: OCR Assessment: 2 x 60-minute written papers: a mix of
+Practical performance in physical activity and sport

+- 3 practical performances (worth 30% of the overall mark): 1 Team, 1 Individual and and one of either an individual or team sport - For each of their three practical performances, students will be assessed in core/advanced skills and competitive situations - Students can also decide to choose sports such as skiing, rock climbing and horse riding.
+These will be classified as offsite sports due to their sport environments.